 “The mechanisms responsible for the gender differences in BP control and regulation are not clear, although there is some evidence that interactions between sex hormones and the kidneys could play a role.”

-Although strong evidence abounds that points to salt sensitivity being a high risk factor causing menopause high blood pressure, too many related factors still need investigating before they can paint a clearer picture.
+Although strong evidence abounds that points to salt sensitivity being a high risk factor causing menopausal high blood pressure, too many related factors still need investigating before they can paint a clearer picture.

 On the other hand, natural progesterone has no known side effects according to the article, and can help relieve those symptoms of menopause.

-As for salt sensitivity being a probable cause of menopause high blood pressure, perhaps the best course would be to promote kidney health through Detoxing and supplementing.
+As for salt sensitivity being a probable cause, perhaps the best course would be to promote kidney health through Detoxing and supplementing.

 Using natural progesterone is also an alternative recommended by doctors.

 Handmade Wild Yam Cream is a natural balm that may be beneficial to balance hormones associated with PMS and Menopause.
 Wild Yam stimulates a steroid-like Diosgenin substance that is involved in the chemical production of hormone progesterone.
-Wild Yam regulates the female system, especially during menstrual distress and menopause.
+Wild Yam regulates the female system, especially during menstrual distress and menopause, helping restore normal blood pressure in women.